nuwuxian/rl_attack/README.md

 For Pong-Game, you need to install install OpenAI/Roboschool first.
 After that install all other dependencies by running `pip install -r Pong/requirements.txt`.

 ## Adversarial Trainining and Retraining in MuJoCo-Game
-You can find the victim agent in `MuJoCo/multiagent-competition/agent-zoo` folder. `MuJoCo/agent-zoo/agent` folder contains the surrogate model of victim agent which is used for black-box adversarial training. `MuJoCo/adv-agent` folder contains the adversarial agent trained by our method which are used for adversarial retraining.
+You can find the victim agent in `MuJoCo/multiagent-competition/agent-zoo` folder. `MuJoCo/agent-zoo/agent` folder contains the surrogate model of victim agent which is used for black-box adversarial training. `MuJoCo/adv-agent` folder contains the adversarial agent trained by our method which is used for adversarial retraining.

 Start adversarial training by running
 ```